Compare

 How does the two-layer validator catch hallucinations?

-Try the AI SQL workforce on your PostgreSQL database
+Try Chion on your PostgreSQL database

-7-day trial, no credit card.
 Read-only connection.
 See the SQL behind every chart.

-Start your trialLast reviewed: May 17, 2026
+Start your 7-day trialLast reviewed: June 9, 2026